chrelerner/UiO-IN3110/assignment2/README.md

 Information on the implementation of the Array-class:

-The class has been implemented for 2-dimensional use, however only two methods vary noticably from a 1d implementation.
+The class has been implemented for n-dimensional use, however only a few methods vary noticably from a 1d implementation.
-These two methods are the constructor, and __str__.
 The rest of the methods work exactly as they used to for 1d-arrays.
 Many of the methods in the Array-class share similar code.